ryoasu/grad-cam/README.md

 Specify the class name or user-defined function name in which source file and model are defined in config (yaml).

 ※
-`source code` and `architecutre file` can not be specified at the same time.
+`source code` and `architecture file` can not be specified at the same time.
 ```yaml
 keras:
   model: